Procedure Learning via Regularized Gromov-Wasserstein Optimal Transport: Supplementary Material

-Tabs.~\ref{tab:egtea_subtask} and~\ref{tab:cmu_subtask} present results on all subtasks of the egocentric datasets CMU-MMAC~\cite{de2009guide} and EGTEA-GAZE+~\cite{li2018eye}.
-Corresponding results for third-person datasets, including ProceL~\cite{elhamifar2020self} and CrossTask~\cite{zhukov2019cross}, are provided in Tabs.~\ref{tab:supp_procel_subtasks} and~\ref{tab:crosstask_subtask}.
-Our detailed evaluation spans a wide range of scenarios, offering a detailed assessment of model performance from different viewpoints.
-These results highlight the robustness and versatility of our approach in addressing diverse video types and tasks, contributing to progress in procedure learning and related fields.
+Tabs.~\ref{tab:egtea_subtask} and~\ref{tab:cmu_subtask} present quantitative results on all subtasks of egocentric datasets, namely EGTEA-GAZE+~\cite{li2018eye} and CMU-MMAC~\cite{de2009guide} respectively.
+Corresponding results for third-person datasets, including ProceL~\cite{elhamifar2020self} and CrossTask~\cite{zhukov2019cross}, are provided in Tabs.~\ref{tab:supp_procel_subtasks} and~\ref{tab:crosstask_subtask} respectively.
+Our detailed evaluations span a wide range of scenarios, offering detailed assessments of our model performance from different viewpoints.
+The results highlight the robustness and versatility of our approach in addressing diverse videos and tasks, contributing to progress in procedure learning and related fields.

 {

 }